Gravity East Team reserves the right to make rule changes as we get feedback prior to the first event

 How many races are counted in the overall points?

-6 highest scores will be counted toward the overall series points, we will drop one missed or your lowest score this will include the series finals, which you must be present and is a double points race.
-You also must have 5 races minimum and be a USAC Annual License holder to qualify for a championship because the GES is a points series.
+4 highest scores will be counted toward the overall series points, we will drop one missed or your lowest score this will include the series finals, which you must be present and is a double points race, you also must have 3 races minimum and be a USAC Annual License holder to qualify for a Championship because the GES is a Points Series.

 Who is responsible for reporting accuracy of the results?

-All Sports Timing is ultimately responsible for the accuracy of the results.
+All Sports Timing are ultimately responsible for the accuracy of the results.
 The GES points manager will give a best effort to spot any errors or anomalies.

 Can you upgrade / downgrade classes during the series?